posted August 20, 2020

 This Cherry Chipotle BBQ Sauce is everything you need in a good, homemade sauce.
 Rich and sweet, with a bright punch, and the most gorgeous red color you’ve ever seen from a BBQ sauce.

-A whole batch of Cherry Chipotle BBQ Sauce will cover quite a bit of your favorite grilled or BBQ meats, but if you have any left over be sure to store it in your refrigerator in a tightly sealed jar or container.
+- Fridge: A whole batch of Cherry Chipotle BBQ Sauce will cover quite a bit of your favorite grilled or BBQ meats, but if you have any left over be sure to store it in your refrigerator in a tightly sealed jar or container.
 The cherries can cause the sauce to spoil eventually, so I’ve found it is best if you can use it up within a week.
-It’s not too hard to do, you’ll find that you want to dip and sauce everything with it!
-I had to make two batches in the same week one time just to keep up with demand!

 - 1 cup ketchup